Where to Place Homeowners & Hard-to-Place Property Insurance

 Older homes, prior claims, unusual construction, coastal exposure, and non-standard features like wood shake roofs or knob-and-tube wiring make many properties difficult to place in the standard market.
 Carrier appetite varies dramatically by state and property age.

 The carrier recommendations below aren't theoretical — they come from agents who have actually bound coverage for hard-to-place homeowners, landlord, and property risks.
-The most frequently mentioned carriers are Chubb, Travelers, Safeco, Foremost, Allstate.
+The most frequently mentioned carriers are Travelers, Chubb, State Farm, Foremost, Progressive.
 Scroll down for the full list, state-by-state breakdowns, and detailed agent discussions.

 Industry Classification Codes